 Thank you so much for taking the time to consider my question.

-I've struggled with the decision whether to leave my church.
+I've struggled with the decision of whether to leave my church.
 The congregation is very loving and over the past two years, I have developed several good friendships.

 My dilemma is with the pastor.
 She is a very gifted speaker and she teaches directly from scripture which is very important to me.
 It is a very small church with maybe 50 people that attend regularly.
 The pastor drives a Porsche.
 She has made announcements that no one can be on the praise team if they don't pay tithes.
-She also announced how someone called her one day to give her a "blessing" months ago and recently stated this same person called her again and gave her a double blessing.
+She also announced how someone called her one day to give her a "blessing" months ago and recently stated that this same person called her again and gave her a double blessing.
 I think it's inappropriate for a pastor to say things like that.

 At one point, we weren't allowed to linger in the parking lot and talk, we had to go directly to our cars because someone said something offensive in the parking lot.
 I've yet to receive any financial disclosure statements from the church.
 There is no church committee.
 All decisions only go through her regarding the church.